Gemini Review: Is Gemini Safe?

 Trading on the exchange comes with fees, but they’re usually 0.25% or lower.

-Gemini is a low-fee, beginner friendly method of buying Bitcoin and Ethereum.
-The company has quickly built a great reputation in the cryptocurrency community, partly due to their above average customer service.
+Gemini is a low-fee, beginner-friendly method of buying Bitcoin and Ethereum.
+The company has quickly built a great reputation in the cryptocurrency community, partly due to its above-average customer service.

 CoinCentral readers can get $20 when they trade $100 or more on Gemini.